Halochkin/CustomWebComponents/Gestures/DragFlingMixin/README.md

   return {event, x, y, distX, distY, distDiag, durationMs};
 }
 ```
+`Drag` is used to scroll the page/content and, at the same time, but the ability to select text does not supported.

 `Fling` event similar to the [`drag-and-drop`](https://ru.wikipedia.org/wiki/Drag-and-drop) and the difference between fling and drag gestures is that `flingCallback()` / "flinging" must meet the minimum requirements that create a 'boundary' between the calls to these two events.
 These requirements are setted to the function `flingSettings()` as object property value.
 Other gesture-mixins work on the same principle.
    The `minDistance` and `minDuration` can be changed using these properties on the element